oroinc/orocommerce/src/Oro/Bundle/WebsiteSearchBundle/Resources/doc/api/search_results_history.md

 #### get_subresource

-Retrieve the record of the localization a specific search result history record belongs to.
+Retrieve a record of the localization a specific search result history record belongs to.

 #### get_relationship

-Retrieve the ID of the localization record which a specific search result history record will belong to.
+Retrieve the ID of the localization record which a specific search result history record belongs to.

 ### website

 #### get_subresource

-Retrieve the record of the website a specific search result history record belongs to.
+Retrieve a record of the website a specific search result history record belongs to.

 #### get_relationship

-Retrieve the ID of the website record which a specific search result history record will belong to.
+Retrieve the ID of the website record which a specific search result history record belongs to.

 ### organization

 #### get_subresource

-Retrieve the record of the organization a specific search result history record belongs to.
+Retrieve a record of the organization a specific search result history record belongs to.

 #### get_relationship

-Retrieve the ID of the organization record which a specific search result history record will belong to.
+Retrieve the ID of the organization record which a specific search result history record belongs to.

 ### owner

 #### get_subresource

-Retrieve the record of the business unit a specific search result history record belongs to.
+Retrieve a record of the business unit a specific search result history record belongs to.

 #### get_relationship

-Retrieve the ID of the business unit record which a specific search result history record will belong to.
+Retrieve the ID of the business unit record which a specific search result history record belongs to.